 Giving the defined zones of your garden different purposes will help reinforce the garden zoning.
 So a deck might be just for sunbathing, a pergola for shading a dining area, a walled area for a kitchen garden, and so on.

 Using shade – or the lack of it – is another way to zone a garden; create a sunny spot for sunning yourself; a shaded area for dining; or dappled shade for conversation.

 At night, garden lighting is the most effective way to create defined zones.

 How do you zone a small garden?

-Using the same approach as you would in a larger space – dividing your space into different zones for defined purpose using hard landscaping and planting – is the best way to zone a small garden.
+Using the same approach as you would in a larger space, so dividing your space into different zones for defined purpose using hard landscaping and planting, is the best way to zone a small garden.

 How do I divide a garden into rooms?